MURPH 2026

 Table of Contents

-Murph Event Overview : How the madness will unfold
+Murph Event Overview : How the madness is organized

-Schedule : When you’ll show up and show out
+Schedule : When to show up and what to expect

 50-minute Rule : Because no one wants to be here all day